 I remember my grandmother making this cake for us when I was a teenager.
 We weren’t allowed in the kitchen to see what she did.
-We just knew there was Jello in it and it tasted good.
-She didn’t share the recipe and even googling for it, I was never able to find her exact recipe.
+We just knew there was Jello in it, and it tasted good.
+She didn’t share the recipe for it, or so I thought.
+I googled the recipe, but I could never find her exact recipe.

-Then, one day I was talking to my cousin who lives in South Carolina.
-She told me she had asked our Nana for the recipe, and Nana wrote it down for her.
+Then, one day, I was talking to my cousin who lives in South Carolina.
+She told me she had asked Nana for the recipe, and Nana wrote it down for her.
 A miracle of miracles.
-We went to South Carolina to visit my cousin, talk about family history, and bake this wonderful cake.
+We visited South Carolina to visit my cousin, discuss family history, and bake this wonderful cake.
+Nana also made her famous Tamale Pie, and we made that on our visit, too.

 Cursive Writing